opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 8. Address scaling concerns in absense of a well defined binding point.<br>

 ## Binding Points
 In SAI all physical and logical interfaces are represented by unique object ids, for eg. ports  - saiport.h, LAGs - sailag.h, RIFs - sairouterintf.h, tunnels - saitunnel.h, and bridge ports - saibridgeintf.h.
 These are well defined objects in SAI that identify a stage in the pipeline to clearly identify a flow, ingressing and egressing through a switch.
-The ability to filter, classify, or apply specific rules to the traffic that ingresses or egresses through these objects/interfaces allow applications and operators to focus on the functionality of what they want to achieve (**filtering traffic**) and avoid looking at the internals of the switch asics or relevant acl entry fields.<br>
+The ability to filter, classify, or apply specific rules to the traffic that ingresses or egresses through these objects/interfaces allow applications and operators to focus on the functionality of what they want to achieve (**filtering traffic**) and avoid looking at the internals of the switch asics or relevant acl entry fields.
+At every binding point SAI APIs allow users to bind an ACL Table or ACL Group identified by their unique object id allocated on creation.
+The binding attribute provides a generic interface to configure or unconfigure an ACL table or group.<br>

 These physical and logical interfaces represented by unique object ids represent distinct bind points to apply ACL tables rules (and ACL groups).
 Following are the bind points (__already well defined SAI objects__) being used in this proposal:<br>
 1. Physical Ports and Lags (saiport.h and sailag.h)<br>